Enhancing serverless observability with Python

 Telemetry

-Telemetry, on the other hand, provides detailed insights into code execution for each API call made or methods invoked, depending on the code's instrumentation.
+Telemetry, on the other hand, provides actionable insights into code execution for each API call made or the methods invoked, depending on the code’s instrumentation.
 The scale of telemetry sets it apart.
 While telemetry measurements are valuable for any given serverless function, they become more insightful when they are taken as distributed telemetry.
 This approach brings together a full user flow with the same level of visibility and the ability to drill down in each specific area.

 Serverless observability is not just a possibility; it’s an essential practice for modern application development.
 By leveraging Python’s robust ecosystem and the inherent capabilities of serverless infrastructure, developers can create highly observable systems that offer deep insights into application performance and behavior.

-Designing for observability is achievable and highly beneficial.
+Designing for comprehensive observability is achievable and highly beneficial.
 By ensuring your serverless applications are observable from the start, you can save time and add significant value to your projects.
 This approach enhances both quality and functionality.

-Check out our full PyCon 2024 presentation: “Python Powered Serverless Observability”
+Check out our full PyCon 2024 presentation: ‘Python Powered Serverless Observability’

 After watching this session recording, you’ll walk away with a clear understanding of how to design observability into your serverless development, as well as some fundamental tools that will enable you to effectively scale your services.

-Explore Capital One's tech career opportunities
+Explore Capital One’s serverless efforts and career opportunities

 Dan Furman, Distinguished Engineer